Lewin’s 3-Stage Model of Change Theory: Overview

 Employees move away from the transition phase towards stabilization or acceptance in the final’ refreezing’ stage.

-However, if change leaders fail to strengthen the change by reinforcing it into org culture, employees might revert to previous behaviors.
+However, if change leaders fail to reinforce the change in org culture, employees might revert to previous behaviors.

 - Identify and reward early adopters and change champions